JankoLancer/livly/README.md

     - `app_uninstalled` Receive event when app is deleted from workspace.
 This allow us to delete token for that workspace.

  - Bot Token Scopes
-    - `channels:join` to join publich channel so Livly can post leaves notifications
+    - `channels:join` to join publich channel so Livly can post leave notifications
     - `channels:read` to show all channels that Livly can join
-    - `chat:write` to send notifications about new leaves in public channel
+    - `chat:write` to send notifications about new leave in public channel
     - `im:history` to view messages and other content in direct messages that livly has been added to
     - `im:write` to send messages to private chat with users
     - `team:read` to read basic information about workspace